AustinSiu/IDB-1/Report.md

 Initially we were using Flask and Python to route our pages, however we decided to switch gears and use the React router functionality instead to navigate our different routes from our website’s navigation bar.
 First, we need to run [ npm install –save react-router-dom ].
 This can be found in one of our dependencies.
 Then in our App.js, we needed to require two properties from the React router: a router variable, “BrowserRouter”, and a route “Route”.
 To route our paths, we want to state [ <Route path=’/artists’ component = {Artists} /> ] in our React function.
 This will render our “Artists” component.
 So in a nutshell, we are essentially rendering a route component and passing in two props: Path and Component.

 Now let’s talk about the actual React components themselves.
 Our components are comprised of our models for the project: Artists, Albums, Songs, and Tours.
 Each of these components have a render method, which describes the user interface.
 In index.js, we instructed React to take our four components and render it to the element with an ID of ‘app’.
 We are only using this once due to the parent/child child relations of React.
 This theory rules that when you render the most parent component, it will render all of its child components as well.
 Components are great this way because they're both modular and reusable.
 You can take one component used in one area of an application and reuse it in other areas without having to duplicate any code.
 This increases efficiency in development.
+Each component decides how it should be rendered, and each has its own internal logic.

 One neat thing about React is that a component can be thought of as a collection of HTML, CSS, JS, and some internal data specific to that component.
 React enables us to write “HTML” in the render method, as shown below: